 Still, if the resources are insufficient, a rate of 1000 Hz can instill instability.
 In that case, a 500 Hz is ideal, as it is almost as effective as 1000 Hz considered ideal for FPS games.

-Considering the wastage issue, it could be concluded that manufacturers should not launch mice with more than 1000 Hz polling rates.
+Considering the wastage issue, it could be concluded that manufacturers should not launch mice with more than 1000 Hz preferred polling rate.
 The rate of 1000 Hz is ideal if you play games and perform other tasks that need a low response time.
 Even the rate of 500 Hz will be sufficient.
-However, as this is a measurement, a higher one is likely to be favor your goal of winning the game.
+However, as this is a measurement, a higher one is likely to favor your goal of winning the game.